francistor/yaas/doc/SampleHandlers/FixedBroadbandHandler.md

 * IPAddress
 * DelegatedIPv6Prefix

-## Permissive behaviour
+### Permissive behaviour

-If there is a "permissiveServiceName" variable with value different from "none", when the client is not found either in database or in file, it is assigned as the basicServiceName.
-There is an special permissiveServiceName with value "empty", which does not set any attributes and thus the global plus realm attributes are used (T. Chile xDom services).
+If there is a `permissiveServiceName` variable with value different from `none`, when the client is not found either in database or in file, it is assigned as the basicServiceName.
+There may be a special `permissiveServiceName` with value `empty`, which does not set any attributes and thus the global plus realm radius attributes are used (T. Chile xDom services).

-## Reject behaviour
+### Client rejections

-The "sendReject" variable is "yes" by default, forcing the sending of an Access-Reject in case of proxy Reject, client not found without permissive service, bad password or usability restrictions not met.
+The `sendReject` variable is `yes` by default, forcing the sending of an Access-Reject in case of proxy Reject, client not found without permissive service, bad password, or usability restrictions not met.

-If "sendReject" is "no", the "rejectServiceName" is assigned either as basic service or as addon service, depending on the value of the variable "rejectIsAddon" (true or false, default false).
+If `sendReject` is `no`, the `rejectServiceName` is assigned either as basic service or as addon service, depending on the value of the variable `rejectIsAddon` (true or false, default false).

-If "sendReject" is "filter", the behaviour depend on whether a configured string is found inside the Reply-Message attribute
+If `sendReject` is `filter`, the behaviour depends on whether a configured string is found inside the `Reply-Message` attribute.

-## Blocking behaviour
+This string is set in the `rejectFilter`

+### Blocked users

-The "blockingService" is assigned to clients with status 2, as an addonService if "blockingIsAddon" is true and as basic service if that variable is false.
+The `blockingServiceName` is assigned to clients with status 2, as an addonService if `blockingIsAddon` is true and as basic service if that variable is false.

-## Authorization behaviour
+### Authorization (password validation)

-If "authLocal" is "provision", the password is validated locally, using the password in the database or file, as specified as provision behaviour.
+If `authLocal` is `provision`, the password is validated locally, using the password in the database or file, as specified as provision behaviour.
 If the password is empty, the user is authorized.
-If the value is "file", an additional search for the password is performed in the specialUser file using the User-Name as key, and the password is checked.
-If any other value, the validationis done by the remote server, and thus not validated if proxy is not performed.
+If the value is `file`, an additional search for the password is performed in the specialUser file using the User-Name as key, and the password is checked.
+If any other value, the validation is done by the remote server, and thus not validated if proxy is not performed.

-## Proxy behaviour
+### Authorization Proxy

-Proxy is sent to the servers in the "proxyGroupName" variable.
+Proxy is sent to the servers in the  variable.
 The types of packets to send are also specified there.
 If empty or "none", no proxy is performed.

+Filters applied are as specified in `inlineProxyAuthTransformer[In|Out]` [TODO]

+## Accounting

+Configuration is initially done as in authentication, but may be overridden per service.

+### Filters and Transformers

+`Filters` and `Transformers` are used for CDRWriting and proxy.
+Filters specify a map that must return true for the corresponding processing to be executed.
+Transformers map the Radius attributes.
+Both are implemented as external Javascript functions receiving a list of Radius Attributes.
+Filters return true or false.
+Transformers return another list of Radius attributes.

+### CDR Writing
+The variables enforcing the writing are `writeSessionCDR` and `writeServiceCDR`, which are boolean.
+The formats specified in `sessionCDRTransformer` and `serviceCDRTransformer`.

+The CDR are written in the directories specified in `sessionCDRDirectory` and `serviceCDRDirectory`, which are arrays.
+A copy is written on each array member.

+### Accounting Proxy

+Proxy is performed to the `inlineProxyGroupName`, when the `proxySessionAccounting` or `proxySerivceAccounting`, as appropriate, is `true`.
+Notice that normally `proxySessionAccounting` is true and `proxyServiceAccounting` is false.

+An unbounded number of copies may be sent to other proxyGroups, as specified in the `proxyCopy` section in the global configuration.
+It contains a set of entries composed of a proxyGroupName, a Filter and a Transformer.
+Copies are sent asynchronously, after the reply has been sent to the BNG.

 ### Global configuration for testing
 The global configuation is such that